Design of Outage-Limit-Approaching Protograph LDPC Codes via Generalized Rootchecks: Abstract

 \section{Abstract}

-This paper presents a novel design framework for protograph-based LDPC codes that simultaneously achieves full diversity in block-fading channels (BFCs) and near-capacity performance in additive white Gaussian noise channels (AWGNCs).
-By leveraging a Boolean approximation-based analysis---Diversity Evolution (DivE)---we derive structural constraints for generalized rootchecks that guarantee full diversity.
-Based on these constraints, we propose a protograph template tailored for two-block BFCs.
-Furthermore, we employ a genetic algorithm guided by density evolution to optimize the protograph edges within this template for superior AWGNC performance.
-The resulting codes effectively bridge the gap between diversity-oriented and capacity-oriented designs, exhibiting robust performance across both channel environments.
+This paper presents a new protograph-based LDPC code design framework that simultaneously achieves full diversity over block-fading channels (BFCs) and near-capacity performance over additive white Gaussian noise channels.
+By leveraging a Boolean approximation-based analysis—Diversity Evolution—we derive structural constraints with generalized rootchecks that guarantee full diversity.
+Building on these constraints, we propose a diversity-aligned protograph template tailored for the two-block BFC ($M=2$) that ensures full diversity under iterative belief propagation decoding.
+Furthermore, a genetic algorithm guided by density evolution is employed to optimize the protograph edges within this family for improved coding gain.
+The resulting codes, termed DA-GRP-LDPC codes, simultaneously achieve full diversity and enhanced coding gain, reaching a 0.8~dB gap to the outage limit for the two-block BFC at a block length of 16,896.
+This demonstrates that the proposed framework effectively bridges the gap between diversity optimality in non-ergodic channels and high coding gain in ergodic channels.